Pediatric Orthopedic Surgeons treating a Clavicle Fracture

 Clavicle Fracture Outcomes

 The recovery process for a clavicle can take several months, whether or not surgery is part of the treatment.
 Within three months of their accident, the majority of patients resumed their usual activities.
 When your child’s injuries are stable enough to do so, your doctor will let you know.
 If your child resumes his or her usual activities or raises something with their arm before your doctor suggests it, the fracture fragments or the hardware might migrate causing problems that might require therapy to start over.
 Children can resume participating in sporting activities once their fracture has fully healed.
+It’s important to ensure there is no pain during movement before considering a return.
+For those involved in contact sports, additional time might be necessary to rebuild strength and confidence.

 Our Practice, Medical City Children’s Orthopedics and Spine Specialists, Treats Kids with Clavicle Fractures